 For Europe to maintain its position as a global leader in open science, we must ensure there is a strong and sustainable network of open repositories.

 To that end, today OpenAIRE, LIBER, SPARC Europe, and COAR are launching a joint strategy aimed at strengthening the European repository network.
 Through this strategy we are committed to working together – and with other relevant organisations – to develop and execute an action plan that will reinforce and enhance repositories in Europe.
 As a first step, we will undertake a survey that will enable us to have a better understanding of the current repository landscape and identify priority areas of action.
-The survey will be available in February 2023.
+The survey was undertaken in February / March 2023 and results will be available in June,